 \begin{rmk} The condition $f \in (A \lt X \gt^\dagger)^\ov$ is equivalent to $|f|_{\sup} \le 1$, where the sup is calculated on the point of the spectrum.
-The difference between thinking $f$ as a weakly power-bounded element of $A \lt X \gt^\dagger$, endowed with the direct limit bornology or as power-bounded element of $A \lt X \gt^\dagger$ endowed with spectral norm is that in the latter case there is no clear universal property that characterized $A \lt X \gt^\dagger$ in the category of seminormed algebras.
-Instead working in our bornological settings we have a pretty good universal property to work with and a weaker notion of completeness to exploit. \end{rmk}
+The difference between thinking $f$ as a weakly power-bounded element of $A \lt X \gt^\dagger$, endowed with the direct limit bornology or as power-bounded element of $A \lt X \gt^\dagger$ endowed with its spectral norm, is that in the latter case there is no clear universal property that characterized $A \lt X \gt^\dagger$ in the category of seminormed algebras.
+On the contrary, working in our bornological settings we have a pretty good universal property to work with and a bornological notion of completeness to exploit. \end{rmk}

 The next proposition shows the strict link between the direct limit bornology of $A \lt X \gt^\dagger$ and the spectral norm.